 Assessment data drives college planning to improve student learning and student achievement.

-At Modesto Junior College (MJC), all initiatives and requests made to support student learning and achievement require the inclusion of equity data, assessment data, and justifications for how the initiatives/requests will improve results and close gaps.
-Program review is performed regularly, and the research and planning website has detailed information regarding Instruction and student services program review data.
-(IR Program Review Website) Program review is the basic requirement to access any resource allocation awarded by the institution (e.g. IELM, Lottery Funds, Hiring Prioritization Requests, etc.). (link to requests/form/rubric used by RAC and link to hiring prioritization process) In addition to those sources of funding, CTE/Perkins funding also requires reporting and acknowledgement of how allocated resources are improving programming, student learning, and student success and completion.
+At MJC, assessment data drives college planning to improve student learning and achievement.
+All initiatives and requests made to support student learning and achievement require the inclusion of equity data, student learning assessment, and justification that discusses how the initiatives/requests will improve results and close gaps.
+Program review is performed regularly, and the research and planning website has detailed information regarding instruction and student services program review data.
+(IR Program Review Website) Program review provides the basic information to request any resource allocation awarded by the institution (e.g. IELM, Lottery Funds, Hiring Prioritization Requests, etc.). (link to requests/form/rubric used by RAC and link to hiring prioritization process) CTE/Perkins funding requires reporting and acknowledgement of how allocated resources are improving programming, student learning, and student success and completion.
+(CTE/Perkins reports) The College also implemented a Strong Workforce proposal process, requiring program assessment and labor market data as a justification for proposed program improvements.
+(Strong Workforce Proposals)

-Requests by faculty and staff for professional development mini-grants from both Equity Funds and the Modesto Junior College Foundation require that there be data supporting the validity of the proposal and evidence that the proposed activity will support student learning and achievement. (link to Applications) Minutes from the Student Success and Equity Council (SSEC) reflect the range of proposals that have been submitted and which proposals were granted funds. (link minutes from equity site)
+Requests by faculty and staff for professional development mini-grants from both Equity Funds and the Modesto Junior College Foundation require data supporting the validity of the proposal and evidence that the proposed activity will support student learning and achievement. (link to Applications) Minutes from the Student Success and Equity Council (SSEC) reflect the range of proposals that have been submitted and which proposals were granted funds. (link minutes from equity site) College stakeholders have access to multiple data sources, including data from the Achieving the Dream Data Summit, the California Community Colleges Chancellor’s Office (CCCCO) DataMart, The CCCCO Launchboard, and the Data Dashboard on the research and planning website.
+(ATD Data Summit; DataMart; Launchboard; Dashboard)

 Institutional processes are organized and implemented to support student learning and student achievement.

-Broader institutional plans such as the Student Success and Support Program (SSSP) and Equity Plans, as well as the Basic Skills Plan incorporate assessment data into the larger plan.
-The Educational Master Plan’s Strategic Direction 4 is to “Serve as stewards of our resources and advance practices to improve and sustain institutional effectiveness in support of accountability.” (link EMP pdf) All of the activities and targets under that strategic direction require the utilization and incorporation of assessment data in the determination of successful, sustainable programming.
+College processes support student learning and student achievement through the implementation and evaluation of its institutional plans.
+(EMP; Student Success and Support Program (SSSP), Student Equity, Basic Skills Plan, Distance Education Plan, Technology Plan) The MJC Strategic Plan articulates the College’s commitment to well-organized processes in Strategic Direction Four: “Serve as stewards of our resources and advance practices to improve and sustain institutional effectiveness in support of accountability.” (link Strategic Plan pdf) The EMP links directly to the Strategic Plan, with specific activities and targets under Strategic Direction Four that require the incorporation of assessment data in the determination of successful, sustainable programming.
+(EMP, p.
+29-30)

-Data used for assessment and analysis is disaggregated to reflect factors of difference among students and to identify opportunities for improvement.
-Data sources include Basic Skills data, data from the Achieving the Dream Data Summit, Center for Urban Education data on Student Success, Retention and Completion, and the Data Dashboard on the research and planning website. (link to all evidentiary pieces)
+Data used for assessment and analysis are disaggregated to reflect factors of difference among students and to identify opportunities for improvement.
+Key indicators are shared through college-wide forums that invite broad discussion, participatory governance councils and committees, in administrative meetings such as Deans’ Cabinet, and in division and department meetings.
+(ATD Data Summit Data; Institute Day: Pathways Discussion; College Council agendas; Deans’ Cabinet agendas; division agendas) Review of data leads to exploration of new ideas, professional development, and recommendations for improvement of student learning and student achievement.
+(Pathways application; CAP acceleration professional development; acceleration courses)

-Analysis and Evaluation: Unmodified – will be revised with the comprehensive perspective of all of Standard I.
+Analysis and Evaluation: DONE

-With each iteration of the allocation processes, the institution through continuous quality improvement becomes more adept at the utilization of assessment data into the proposal and decision making process.
-Reflecting on the allocation processes, all require the usage of critical data points such as success rates, retention rates, completion rates, FTES/FTEF, FTES generation, and other programmatic items.
+With each iteration of the allocation processes, the institution, through continuous quality improvement, becomes more adept at the use of assessment data in the proposal and decision making process.
+Planning and resource requests require the use of critical data points such as success rates, retention rates, completion rates, FTES/FTEF, FTES generation, and other programmatic measures.
 With the rollout of the publicly accessible Data Dashboard, designed by the Research and Planning Office, all stakeholders of the Institution may access the following reports: